Everything You Need To Know About Aphasia – Speech Disorders

 The speech of the patient who is having transcortical motor aphasia is somewhat similar to patients who is having broca’s aphasia.
 The main feature of this syndrome is the preserved ability to repeat fluently.

 The speech is fluent with some paraphasic errors.
-The fluent aphaItsic patient produces speech effortlessly.
+The fluent aphasic patient produces speech effortlessly.
 But the content of the speech is not clear, they produce repeated unintelligible and stereotyped phrases.
 Also the patients are not aware that they are communicating to the listener.
+This type of aphasia is also called as Jargon aphasia.

 TRANSCORTICAL SENSORY APHASIA